ibm-cloud-docs/codeengine/subscription-cos.md

 ### Viewing event information for a job
 {: #viewing-info-job}

-If your job prints information to log files, as the `ping` job does, then use the [job logs](/docs/codeengine?topic=codeengine-cli#cli-job-logs) CLI command to view the information that was sent.
+If your job prints information to log files, as the `ping` job does, then use the [jobrun logs](/docs/codeengine?topic=codeengine-cli#cli-jobrun-logs) CLI command to view the information that was sent.

 Before you can view event information for your job, you must first create an {{site.data.keyword.cos_short}} event.
 Make a change to your bucket.